-Prior to joining the Fever, White spent four seasons as an assistant coach with the Chicago Sky after previous stints as a college assistant at Ball State, Kansas State and Toledo.
+Prior to re-joining the Fever, White spent four seasons as an assistant coach with the Chicago Sky after previous stints as a college assistant at Ball State, Kansas State and Toledo.

 After leading Purdue to a national championship in 1999 and being drafted by the Charlotte Sting, White was eventually acquired by the Fever in a draft-day trade in December 1999 to lead her hometown team into its first season of existence.
 A former Indiana Miss Basketball and a Purdue All-American, White played four pro seasons with the Fever where she was a teammate of current Fever star Tamika Catchings.

-She played five pro seasons between 1999-04, capping her career with the Fever for whom she was annually one of the club’s top playmakers, 3-point artists and free throw shooters.
+She played five pro seasons between 1999-04, capping her career with the Fever for whom she was one of the club’s top playmakers, 3-point artists and free throw shooters.
 She still ranks prominently among franchise leaders in games played, minutes, 3-pointers, assists, steals, 3-point percentage and free throw percentage.
 Her 93 percent free throw shooting in 2003 remains a Fever record.

 White’s legacy as a prep and college star made her one of the state’s most popular figures even before she donned a Fever uniform.
-Beginning with a prep career at nearby Seeger Memorial High School, White set early standards for basketball excellence while becoming an Indiana icon.
+Beginning at nearby Seeger Memorial High School, White set early standards for basketball excellence while becoming an Indiana icon.
 She averaged 36.9 points and 13.1 rebounds per game while being named the 1995 national high school player of the year.
 She led Seeger to a 92-7 record over four seasons and finished her prep career with an Indiana record 2,869 points.